What to expect when we visit your home and how you can prepare:

 We know you are experiencing what is probably the worst time in your life.
 We understand you are scared and anxious.
 We promise we will listen to you, help you, and never ask you to do anything you’re not comfortable with.
 Our goal is to help you feel safe and secure….especially in your own home.

-Next, we discuss your daily routines, where you are vulnerable, and how to stay vigilant during those times you are not at home.
+In addition, we discuss your daily routines, where you are vulnerable, and how to stay vigilant during those times you are not at home.
 Please check our personal security tab to get general tips on how to stay safe.

 What you can do

-Make yourself fully available for the visit.
+Make yourself fully available for the visit and fill out the waiver (click here)

 Know your Wifi password (if you have Wifi) and ensure you know which Wifi is yours.
 This is for the camera and motion sensor.